The Gaucho Way

 Gauchos (gow-ooh-shows) typically wear bombachas (bom-baw-shuhs), a tapered pant similar to jodhpurs and fitted into knee-high boots.
 After a long day of herding cattle, the gauchos would cook salted meat on upright skewers next to an open flame.

-When churrasco is served at a rodizio-style restaurant, the meat is served tableside and carved from a long, sword-like skewer by passadors, or specialized steakhouse chefs.
-Each passador at Porto do Sul is responsible for cooking and serving a set of meats.
+When churrasco is served at a rodizio-style restaurant, the meat is served tableside and carved from a long, sword-like skewer by a Gaucho Chef.
+Each Gaucho Chef at Porto do Sul is responsible for cooking and serving a set of meats.

 Edson and Leonice (leo-NEE-see) Ludwig grew up in rural farming communities in southern Brazil settled by the many German immigrants who settled in Brazil.
 They opened Porto do Sul in 2015 with the goal of putting a warm and welcoming face on traditional Brazilian-style hospitality!